mui/material-ui/docs/data/joy/components/list/list.md

 Inspired by the [APG Navigation Menubar](https://www.w3.org/WAI/ARIA/apg/example-index/menubar/menubar-navigation.html) design pattern.
 This example uses a combination of horizontal and vertical lists to form the navigation menu bar.

-It also supports keyboard navigation, inspired by the [roving ux](https://github.com/argyleink/roving-ux) technique.
+It also supports keyboard navigation, inspired by the [Roving UX](https://github.com/argyleink/roving-ux) technique.

 {{"demo": "ExampleNavigationMenu.js"}}